alix-8/G4-WAD_RWD-FinalProj/README.md

 - Basic form validation and data sanitization (in log-in, log-out and posting items)
 - Mobile-First Design
 - Responsive design using HTML, CSS, and Bootstrap

+**Instruction on how to run**
+input php -S localhost:7000 on the terminal